 Comparing Mykonos and Santorini

-The only way to travel from Mykonos to Santorini is by boat.
-Unless you are celebrating something special and want to splurge, in which case you can always try the Mykonos to Santorini helicopter route!
+The only way to travel from Mykonos to Santorini is by ferry as there is no direct flight.
+Unless you are celebrating something special and want to splurge that is, in which case you can always try the Mykonos to Santorini helicopter route!

-There are no direct Mykonos to Santorini flights – if you wanted to fly you would have to go through Athens, which would end up being rather time-consuming.
+So, when you're planning your Greek islands trip, keep in mind there are no direct Mykonos to Santorini flights.
+If you had to fly because you had an aversion to ferries and boats, you'd have to take flights in and out of Athens, which would end up being rather time-consuming.

 The best way to get from Mykonos to Santorini

 Ask five people for the best ferry from Mykonos to Santorini, and you are likely to get five different answers.

 In fact, the answer is really up to you.
 There are a range of ferries available, you would just have to find the one that suits your timetable and budget best.

 If you want to travel Mykonos to Santorini with a vehicle, you'd also need to make sure you choose a vessel that will carry it.

 Here are some of the most frequently asked questions readers have about taking a ferry to Santorini from Mykonos.